OliverHeffernan/DataFlow/README.md

 ### force load styles `:forceloadstyles`:
 If you encounter any issues with styling where it is not behaving as it should, you can try entering the above command and pressing `enter`.

-### Visual Mode `v`:
-To enter visual mode, use the command `v`.
-This mode is used to make a selection of multiple cells in a rectangle.
-AFter making the selection, there are several commands you can use to manipulate the selection.

- - `d`: Will clear the cells, leaving them blank, and exiting visual mode.
- - `yf`: yank/copy the formula of all cells in the selection.
- - `ys`: yank/copy the value of all cells in the selection.

-### paste `p`:
-To paste the copy buffer directly into preexisting cells, use the `p` command.
-This will paste the buffer starting at the currently selected cell.

-Keep in mind this may overwrite the values of preexisting cells.
-If you want to create a gap to paste into, use the next command.

-### paste into gap `P{motion}`:
-If you want to paste the copy buffer between preexisting cells, you can use the `P` command, then specify the direction that they should be pasted into.

-- `Pj`: paste below, creating new rows for the copy buffer to paste into.
-- `Pk`: paste above, creating new rows for the copy buffer to paste into.
-- `Pl`: paste to the right, creating new columns for the copy buffer to paste into.
-- `Ph`: paste to the left, creating new columns for the copy buffer to paste into.

-### Macros `q`:
-A macro is a recorded set of commands that can be repeated at any time.

-To start recording a macro press `q` in normal mode, then press a key to assign the macro to.

-For example, if I wanted assign a macro to `w`, I would type `qw`.

-Then execute the commands that you want in the macro.

-Then to end the recording, press `q` again.

-To use the macro, type `@` then the key that you assigned the macro to.
-In our example, we would type `@w`.